BhonePyae-Kyaw/wad-p1-car-analytics/README.md

 - ## Credits

 This project includes CSS styling from the article [Creating Beautiful HTML Tables with CSS](https://dev.to/dcodeyt/creating-beautiful-html-tables-with-css-428l) by [dcode](https://dev.to/dcodeyt).
 The CSS has been adapted to fit the needs of this project.
-Many thanks to dcode for providing such a valuable resource!
+Many thanks to dcode for providing such a valuable resource.